 Food and pantry moths pest control

-The moths’ infestation you suffer will be most likely linked to the kitchen/pantry.
+Food moths infestations are normally linked to the kitchen/pantry.
 It will probably be linked to an item of dry food that is kept in one of the cupboards.
 Typically it would be an old pack of flour, bread crumbs, cereals or seeds.
 So the first step will be to get rid of the infested foodstuff.
 The second step will be to spray the inside of the cupboards, and areas around them.
-A one-off spray of the kitchen is normally plenty enough so the charge is £89+vat.
+A one-off spray of the kitchen is normally plenty enough so the charge is £129+vat.

 Other common moths species considered as pests